LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/User_callable.rst

    using the SplittingStep time-stepping module in ARKODE.

    :param steppers: an array of :c:type:`SUNStepper` objects with one for each
       partition of the IVP.
-All :c:type:`SUNStepper` operations are required to be implemented except :c:func:`SUNStepper_SetForcing`.
+At minimum, they must implement the :c:func:`SUNStepper_Evolve`, :c:func:`SUNStepper_Reset`,
+      :c:func:`SUNStepper_SetStopTime`, and
+      :c:func:`SUNStepper_SetStepDirection` operations.
    :param partitions: the number of partitions, :math:`P > 1`, in the IVP.
    :param t0: the initial value of :math:`t`.
    :param y0: the initial condition vector :math:`y(t_0)`.